officelearn/azure-docs.sv-se/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 ```
 {"documents": [{"id": "1",
                 "language": "en",
-                "text": "I really enjoy the new XBox One S. It has a clean look, it has 4K/HDR resolution and it is affordable."
+                "text": "Jeff bought three dozen eggs because there was a 50% discount."
                 },
                {"id": "2",
                 "language": "en",
-                "text": "The Seattle Seahawks won the Super Bowl in 2014."
+                "text": "The Great Depression began in 1929.
+By 1933, the GDP in America fell by 25%."
                 }
                ]
 }